Language-Research-Technology/ldaca-website/content/resources/general-resources/projects/index.md

 title: "Projects"
 ---

-<SimpleHero breadcrumb='Projects & Case Studies > Projects' title='Projects' description='Projects description here'/>
+<SimpleHero breadcrumb='Projects & Case Studies > Projects' title='Projects' description='We work with our partners to create scalable solutions to data management problems.<br>Find out more about collaborative projects that we have undertaken and supported to make language collections more secure, discoverable and culturally responsive.'/>

 <Carousel
   backgroundColor="#EAE4D68C"